 All students will be informed of their faculty advisor and are responsible for contacting their advisor by email prior to the registration time of each semester.
 Students are required to discuss their progress and classes they plan to take.
 During advisement, students will be approved to take only courses for which they have had the specified prerequisites.
 Students will not add courses for which they are not approved.
-Failure to pre-register may result in desired classes being closed and may necessitate a delay in completing program requirements.
 It is the student's responsibility to register for their classes each semester through Workday.
-Failure to register by the Last Day to Register and Add Courses at the beginning of the next semester will result in automatic withdrawal from the nursing program.
+Failure to remove required holds in Workday may prevent registration of need courses.
+It is the students responsibility to ensure that all holds have been address with the appropriate department for removal.